 Anti-Snore Pillow

 Anti-snoring pillows are made to minimize snoring by aligning your head and shoulders.
 This will keep your airways open and allow you to breathe comfortably through the night.
-These also help you sleep on your side, which is always good, as snoring is triggered the most when you sleep on your back.
+These also help you sleep on your side, which is always good, as snoring is most triggered when you sleep on your back.

 Side Sleepers Pillow

 The name says it all!
-Side sleeping pillows are specifically made for side sleepers, so if you are a big time snorer and need to sleep on your side, these would be perfect.
-Side sleeper pillows are available in a lot of different shapes and sizes, but the contour shape will benefit you the most.
-Eli & Elm side sleeper pillows are designed in such a unique contour shape for keeping your posture aligned properly while you sleep.
-These have multiple health benefits as they not only reduce snoring but are also effective in relieving back problems.
+Side sleeping pillows are specifically made for side sleepers, so these would be perfect if you are a big-time snorer and need to sleep on your side.
+Side sleeper pillows are available in many shapes and sizes, but the contour shape will benefit you the most.

 Wedge Pillow

-By now we have established that side sleeping is quite helpful in reducing snoring.
-But what if you just can’t sleep on your side?
-Sometimes habits just aren’t that easy to change or develop.
+By now, we have established that sleeping alone is quite helpful in reducing snoring.
+But what if you can’t sleep on your side?
+Sometimes, habits are just too difficult to change or develop.
 That’s where wedge pillows come in handy.
-Even if you sleep on your back you can keep your head elevated.
-This doesn’t mean the easy way out, which is stuffing pillows under your head.
-That would be worse for your head, neck, and shoulder.
-A wedge-shaped pillow, often made of memory foam, works because it supports your shoulders and back.
+Even if you sleep on your back, you can elevate your head.

 Call Your Doctor

 Not all pillows will be comfortable for everyone.
 Give it a try for a few evenings.
 Before purchasing any pillows, find out if you can return them if they don't help you.
 It can end up being a costly experiment.
-But sometimes buying a pillow may not cut it for you.
+But sometimes, buying a pillow may not cut it for you.
 If you are experiencing constant unusual symptoms, it’s a good idea to check with your doctor to confirm whether it is an issue that needs immediate medical attention.

 Sources: